Navy Pier: Military usage

 Navy Pier opened to the public on July 15, 1916.
-Originally known as the "Municipal Pier", the pier was built by Charles Sumner Frost, a nationally known architect, with a design based on the 1909 Plan of Chicago by Daniel Burnham and Edward H. Bennett.
+Originally known as Municipal Pier, it was built by Charles Sumner Frost, a nationally known architect, with a design based on the 1909 Plan of Chicago by Daniel Burnham and Edward H. Bennett.
 Its original purpose was to serve as a dock for freighters, passenger ships, and indoor and outdoor recreation; events like expositions and pageants were held there.
 The pier was built atop 20,000 logs imported from Oregon that were piled into the lake bed of Lake Michigan.

 In mid-1918, the pier was also used as a jail for draft dodgers.
 In 1927, the pier was renamed Navy Pier to honor the naval veterans who served in World War I.

 In 1941, during World War II, the pier became a training center for the United States Navy; about 10,000 people worked, trained and lived there.
 The pier contained a 2,500-seat theater, gym, 12-chair barber shop, tailor, cobbler shops, soda fountain and a vast kitchen and hospital.
+The pier was home to the USS Wolverine and USS Sable, training carriers that qualified 18,000 naval aviators.